blakegarretson/essentials/main.md

 - [KiCad](https://www.kicad.org/): If you’re looking for an electronics design program, you’re probably looking for KiCad.
 I t can do everything from creating a schematic to designing a PCB.
 The learning curve is a bit more than I would like for doing simple schematics, but it’s worth learning.

   - [TinyCAD](https://www.tinycad.net/) is a good alternative to KiCad if you do circuit design.
 I don’t know that it can do anything that KiCad can’t, but I think it is easier to use in some ways and I find it better for some jobs.
-It’s chief short-coming is it’s Windows -only. **(Windows)**
+Its chief short-coming is that it’s Windows-only. **(Windows)**

   - [ExpressSCH](https://www.expresspcb.com/pcb-cad-software/): This is a really simple program for making quick schematics.
 It’s like the Notepad.exe or Windows Paint of the schematics world.
 Not very glamorous or loaded with features, but it works in a pinch.
 (By the way, when you click on the ExpressSCH link, you’ll want to download ExpressPCB Classic and you’ll get ExpressSCH too.) **(Windows)**

 ## 3D Printing Slicer

-- [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura/): Cura is a great slicer that works with any printer (not just Ultimakers).
+- [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura/): Cura is a great slicer that works with any printer (not just Ultimaker's).
 I think it’s the most user-friendly slicer out there, especially for those new to 3D printing.
 It has plenty of features without overwhelming the user, but most importantly, the defaults are all good enough to slice your first model without fiddling with parameters or knowing too much.

-  - The other leading general-purpose slicers out there are [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) and [SuperSlicer](https://github.com/supermerill/SuperSlicer) (which is a fork of PrusaSlicer, which is a fork of [Slic3r](https://slic3r.org/) ).
-I would say that either is more powerful than Cura, but with added complexity and harder to setup out of the box, but either one is a solid choice with certain advantages over the other.
+  - The other leading general-purpose slicers out there are [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/), [SuperSlicer](https://github.com/supermerill/SuperSlicer) (which is a fork of PrusaSlicer, which is a fork of [Slic3r](https://slic3r.org/) ), and [Orca Slicer](https://github.com/SoftFever/OrcaSlicer) (which is a fork of Bamboo Studio, which is a fork of PrusaSlicer as well).
+I would say that all three are more powerful than Cura, but with added complexity and harder to setup out of the box, but all are a solid choice with certain advantages over the others.
+I would probably go with Orca if I were to choose a slicer that isn’t Cura.

 ## GPX Viewer